 The proceeds from the issue, amounting to Rs.
 34,20,00,000 will be strategically utilized to support the Company’s business growth, strengthen its financial position, and improve operational capabilities.
 The key objects of the issue are as follows:

-1. Operationalizing the Merchant Banking Division - To establish and scale the Merchant Banking Division, enabling the Company to provide end-to-end financial advisory, underwriting, and capital market services.
+Operationalizing the Merchant Banking Division - To establish and scale the Merchant Banking Division, enabling the Company to provide end-to-end financial advisory, underwriting, and capital market services.
 Proposed Allocation: Up to Rs.
-68.4 million (20% of the issue size)
+6,84,00,000/- (20% of the issue size)

-2. Sponsorship and Launch of AIF (Alternative Investment Fund) Schemes - To act as a Sponsor for launching and operating AIF schemes, allowing the Company to diversify its investment offerings and tap into high-net-worth investor segments.
+Sponsorship and Launch of AIF (Alternative Investment Fund) Schemes - To act as a Sponsor for launching and operating AIF schemes, allowing the Company to diversify its investment offerings and tap into high-net-worth investor segments.
 Proposed Allocation: Up to Rs.
-85.5 million (25% of the issue size)
+8,55,00,000/- (25% of the issue size)

-3. Enhancement of Bank Guarantees for Proprietary Trading - To increase the bank guarantee limits to support proprietary trading activities, ensuring better margin management and improved trading capacity.
+Enhancement of Bank Guarantees for Proprietary Trading - To increase the bank guarantee limits to support proprietary trading activities, ensuring better margin management and improved trading capacity.
 Proposed Allocation: Up to Rs.
-102.6 million (30% of the issue size).
+10,26,00,000/- (30% of the issue size).

-4. Repayment of Existing Debt - To reduce the Company’s financial leverage by repaying existing borrowings, thereby improving the balance sheet and lowering interest obligations.
+Repayment of Existing Debt - To reduce the Company’s financial leverage by repaying existing borrowings, thereby improving the balance sheet and lowering interest obligations.
 Proposed Allocation: Up to Rs.
-68.4 million (20% of the issue size)
+6,84,00,000/- (20% of the issue size)

-5. Expansionary Purposes - To support business expansion through investments in technology, human capital, infrastructure, and other strategic initiatives.
+Expansionary Purposes - To support business expansion through investments in technology, human capital, infrastructure, and other strategic initiatives.
 Proposed Allocation: Up to Rs.
-17.1 million (5% of the issue size)
+1,71,00,000/- (5% of the issue size)

 The requirement stipulated by BSE Notice No. 20221213-47 dated December 13, 2022 with respect to the additional disclosures for objects of the issue is not applicable as the issue size of the preferential issue is less than Rs.
 100 Crore.